JJBZZRD/Ai-Islands/README.md

 1. Open **Visual Studio Code**

-2. Navigate to the root directory of the repository
+2. Clone and navigate to the root directory of the repository

 3. Create and activate a Python virtual environment (venv) using the terminal:
    ```shell